skalenetwork/docs.skale.space/src/content/docs/learn/app-chain.md

 Monolithic blockchains are well known for having gas-fees that can spike during times of high usage on the chain.

 The SKALE Network, being a horizontal scaling solution, and having dedicated SKALE Chains (AppChains) for high-performant decentralized applications or enterprises; removes competition for resources out of the equation entirely.
-While having zero gas fees is also a huge benefit, the multi-chain architecture means that two AppChains will **NEVER** compete against eachother for block space.
+While having zero gas fees is also a huge benefit, the multi-chain architecture means that two AppChains will **NEVER** compete against each other for block space.

 ## Scalability

 As discussed in the previous section, the scalable nature of the network allows for AppChains to build fearlessly without worrying about crashing a monolithic chain or running into scenarios where they run out of room to transact.
-As dApps continue to evolve and projects continue to innovate, in an instance where a dApp did outgrow their AppChain, they could actually provision another -- or as many more as they needed -- AppChains, and link them together using the SKALE Interhcain Message Agent (IMA) meaning there is always room to SCALE!
+As dApps continue to evolve and projects continue to innovate, in an instance where a dApp did outgrow their AppChain, they could actually provision another -- or as many more as they needed -- AppChains, and link them together using the SKALE Interchain Message Agent (IMA) meaning there is always room to SCALE!

 ## The Enterprise Advantage

 For enterprises, the AppChain model offers several advantages.
-It allows for the creation of permissioned or permissionless blockchains that can be tailored to the enterprise’s specific needs.
+It allows for the creation of permissioned or permission-less blockchains that can be tailored to the enterprise’s specific needs.
 This can be particularly useful for applications that require high levels of control and security, such as supply chain or CRM services.

 Furthermore, the ability to customize the chain parameters can allow for even higher performance, as the